cbirdsong/minimum-viable-wordpress/README.md

 # Minimum Viable WordPress

 A minimalist single-file WordPress theme.
-Written with semantic and accessible HTML and styled using lightly modified [MVP.css](https://andybrewer.github.io/mvp/).
+Written with semantic and accessible HTML and styled using a modified version of [MVP.css](https://andybrewer.github.io/mvp/).

 This was originally designed as a fallback in case [Timber](https://www.upstatement.com/timber/) fails to load, but it also works as a minimalist theme.